How to Secure a Field Site

 Note: The Meditrek® affiliation agreement database includes all field sites covered under current active affiliation agreements between Walden University and various entities for programs requiring a field experience component.
 A site being on the list does not guarantee field experience placement for Walden University students, and not all sites where Walden has affiliation agreements have placements appropriate for all programs.

-If you need assistance with navigating the placement requirements of your prospective field site, please join our weekly drop-in Site Search Support meeting.
+If you need assistance with navigating the placement requirements of your prospective field site, please join our weekly Drop-In Field Experience Support Call.